jelhub/scimgateway/README.md

 ## Configuration

 **index.js** defines one or more plugins to be started.
-We could comment out those we do not need (default configuration only starts testmode plugin).
+We could comment out those we do not need (default configuration only starts loki plugin).

-	var testmode    = require('./lib/plugin-testmode');
+	var loki    = require('./lib/plugin-loki');
 	// var restful  = require('./lib/plugin-restful');
 	// var forwardinc  = require('./lib/plugin-forwardinc');
 	// var mssql = require('./lib/plugin-mssql');